-Applicant Completes the Online Response Form
+Applicant Submits the Response Form

-Applicant completes the online Response Form in full, including the required Financial Assessment Template, and submits this to EECA by the deadline.
+Applicant completes the RFP Response Form in full, including the required Financial Assessment Template, and submits this to EECA by the deadline.

 The Applicant may be required to provide further information to EECA throughout the decision-making process.